Dartmouth-Trustlab/commoncrawl-images/README.md

 $ head invalid2.out
 ```

-- With this, we can test on python using the `subprocess` library to call these commands and to look at the outputted files to determine whether or not a file is accepted by the parser.
+- We automate testing in python by using the subprocess library and looking at the return code to see if it's successful or not

 ### [Kaitai](https://doc.kaitai.io/user_guide.html#_introduction)